 Keith joined the British Red Cross in 2010 as an event first aid volunteer, and has gone on to become group leader; training volunteers, running schools first aid courses and community drug and alcohol rehabilitation groups.
 Keith volunteers with Helensburgh RNLI, and is on its management team.
-Keith joined the board in 2012 for his first term.
+Keith joined the board in 2012.

 Our chairman and chief executive